 Our California drug crimes defense attorneys can help you decide whether to fight the charges or to seek treatment under Penal Code 1000 pretrial diversion or another California drug diversion program.

-Call us at 855-JUSTICE or complete the form on this page to discuss your case in confidence with a caring and knowledgeable lawyer.
+Call us at 855-LAWFIRM or complete the form on this page to discuss your case in confidence with a caring and knowledgeable lawyer.

 We can also help you if you have been charged with a Nevada drug crime and are interested in Nevada's drug court and diversion programs.

 - Penal Code 1000.3(d).

 - Penal Code1000(a)(1)-(4).

 - Penal Code 1001.90(a).

 - See Division 2 (commencing with Section 500) of the Business and Professions Code.